OSGeo/gdal/doc/source/programs/gdal_vector_buffer.rst

 POLYGON EMPTY is returned.
 For points and lines negative distances always return empty results.

-See https://postgis.net/docs/ST_Buffer.html for graphical illustrations of the effect of the different parameters.
+See the `PostGIS ST_Buffer docs <https://postgis.net/docs/ST_Buffer.html>`__ for graphical illustrations of the effect of the different parameters.

+The output dataset is always written as ``MULTIPOLYGON``, even when the input contains only simple ``POLYGON`` geometries.
+Note that negative buffer distances may also produce ``MULTIPOLYGON`` results.

+Using a buffer distance of 0 can sometimes repair invalid geometries, but the recommended approach is to use :program:`gdal vector make-valid` for reliable geometry validation and repair.

 This command can also be used as a step of :ref:`gdal_vector_pipeline`.